lifthrasiir/roadroller/README.md

 * The compressed JS code doesn't do anything beyond computation and the final action, so you can do anything before or after that.
 The [online demo][online] for example inserts a sort of splash screen as a fallback.

 * Roadroller, while being super effective for many inputs, is not a panacea.
 Roadroller is weaker at exploiting the duplication at a distance than DEFLATE.
-Make sure to check ADVZIP/Zopfli out.
+Make sure to check ADVZIP or ECT out.

 See also the [wiki] for more information.